StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 3. Create an SSH Key
+# 4. Create an SSH Key

 Create a secure shell (SSH) key pair so that you can access the compute instances in your Oracle WebLogic Server domains.

 A key pair consists of a public key and a corresponding private key.
 When you create a domain using Oracle WebLogic Cloud, you specify the public key.
 You then access the compute instances from an SSH client using the private key.

-On a **Windows** platform, you can use the PuTTY Key Generator utility.
-See [Creating a Key Pair ](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/weblogic-cloud/user&id=oci_general_keypair) in the Oracle Cloud Infrastructure documentation.

-On a **UNIX or UNIX-like** platform, use the ssh-keygen utility.
-For example:
+In your CLoud Shell window, use the ssh-keygen utility:

 ```
 $ ssh-keygen -b 2048 -t rsa -f mykey